amolrv/amolrv.github.io/_posts/2023-08-12-clear-and-honest.md

 ```

 By looking at the signature, caller simply does't know that it's going to blow up.
 This kind of code blocks affect engineer in 2 ways
-1. Increase cognitive overload of reading and understanding each branch of the code block before calling it
+1. Increases cognitive overload as caller has to read and understand the code block before using it.
-2. hampers trust of code block.
+2. hampers the trust.

 Honest signature could have been something like
 ```kotlin